 - Has your child grown rapidly during the past six months?

-- For girls: Has menstruation started?
+- Has your child started menstruating?
 For how long?